FINDING LIFE'S PURPOSE — AND THRIVING!

 Experiences in Personal and Environmental Exploration

 My purpose-seeking quest took a leap forward when I got a job designing environmental education programs for the Rocky Mountain YMCA.
-I later became a Co-Director of the Y's Leadership Camp.
+I later became a Director of the Y's Leadership Camp.

 Shifting from institutional to experiential education opened new worlds for me.
-I met Ken Low, Director of the Action Studies Institute (ASI) in Calgary, the experiential learning think tank I mentioned above.
+I connected with Ken Low, Director of the Action Studies Institute (ASI) in Calgary, the think tank I mentioned above.

 I began to suspect that my elusive life purpose would be less about finding it and more about creating it.

-Another highlight of this part of my life was becoming Director of Yamnuska Mountain School in Canmore, AB in the Canadian Rockies.
+Another highlight of this part of my life was becoming Director of Yamnuska Mountain School in Canmore, AB.

-During my 6 years with Yamnuska, I took it from a small, money-losing YMCA program to a private mountain skills and leadership school, earning a quarter million dollars a year and gaining a reputation as as one of the best in North America.
+During my 6 years with Yamnuska, I took it from a small, money-losing YMCA program to a profitable, private mountain skills and leadership school, with a reputation as as one of the best in North America.

 Creating and the Path of Least Resistance

-Understanding the creative process offered me a radically different approach to producing results than problem solving.
-I trained and worked with Robert Fritz for 9 years, upping my ability to shift my focus from a problem-driven "freedom from" stance to a results-driven, creating-based stance focused on "freedom to create what matters."
+His creating process offered me a radically different approach to producing results than problem solving.
+I trained and worked with Robert for 9 years, upping my ability to shift from a problem-driven "freedom from" stance to a results-driven stance based on "freedom to create what matters."

 I became a leading trainer in the areas of personal, professional and organizational creativity.
 I did workshops for start-ups and Fortune 500 giants.
 I coached executive teams, professionals, artists and single moms.

 I helped individuals master their creative process and create purpose driven lives, work and relationships.
-Working with Fritz, I learned that life's purpose tends to emerge as we create what we truly want in our lives and work.
+It was working with Fritz that I learned that life's purpose tends to emerge as we create what we truly want in our lives and work.

 Creating Purpose in Life – What Matters Most to Me